 - Scanning Electron Microscope / Energy-dispersive X-ray spectroscopy

 Design a reactive distillation plant to produce 300 Tonnes/ day of cumene

-So by vary the catalyst and reactor with liquid and vapor phase reaction cumene plant can be optimized for better results.
-For instant cumene is formed by vapor phase reaction between propylene (CH3.CH=CH2) and benzene (C6H6) at temperature 350oC and pressure 25 atm.
-By initial guess reactants benzene is available at 99.9 mole% purity and propylene along propane is available with 95 mole% and 5 mole% respectively can be used as feeds but the phase of reactant should be determined based on the reactor type and reaction mechanism so it can handle weather they exist in liquid phase or vapor phase.
-Pressure can be develop with pump or compressor based on it is in liquid state or vapor state, before the pump recycle of unreacted benzene stream is added.
+So by varying the catalyst and reactor with liquid and vapor phase reaction cumene plant can be optimized for better results.
+For instant cumene is formed by vapour phase reaction between propylene (CH3.CH=CH2) and benzene (C6H6) at temperature 350oC and pressure 25 atm.
+By initial guess reactants benzene is available at 99.9 mole% purity and propylene along propane is available with 95 mole% and 5 mole% respectively can be used as feeds but the phase of reactant should be determined based on the reactor type and reaction mechanism so it can handle whether they exist in liquid phase or vapor phase.
+Pressure can be developed with pump or compressor based on it is in a liquid state or vapour state, before the pump recycles unreacted benzene stream is added.
 By using a vaporizer or heater reaction temperature is attained.

 Factors that influence the reactive distillation process design to obtain the desired products

 Reactive distillation provides high selectivity design variable and higher value products production on which the profits of the chemical industry depends on.